Skip to main content

 Button (3)

 Complete the U.S. Department of Education's Free Application for Federal Student Aid (FAFSA).
-This is a critical step, as colleges use FAFSA data to determine financial aid eligibility and award amounts for both Federal and State financial assistance.
+This is a critical step toward maximizing your financial aid, as colleges use FAFSA data to determine financial aid eligibility and award amounts for both Federal and State financial assistance.

 Student aid eligibility depends on the Expected Family Contribution, year in school, enrollment status, and the cost of attendance at the school.
 The financial aid office at a college or career school will determine how much financial aid a student is eligible to receive.